digitalservicebund/ris-pdf-printservice/doc/how-to-use-weasyprint-with-tailwind.md

 ## Weasyprint does not support some selectors

-Most notably simply compling the tailwind css to css creates some css rules that weasyprint ignores as they include selectors weasyprint does not understand.
+Most notably simply compiling the tailwind css to css creates some css rules that weasyprint ignores as they include selectors weasyprint does not understand.
 This includes all selectors of which weasyprint doesn't understand a single part of.
 This is especially problematic as it includes the `:host` pseudo-class, that is part of the selector for the block defining most css-variables.